carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### DynamoDB

-- KeyWords: NoSQL, AWS proprietary, Eventual Consistent Read, Strongly Consistent Reads
+- KeyWords: NoSQL, AWS proprietary, Eventual Consistent Read, Strongly Consistent Reads, IoT, Near Real Time Performance

 ![AWS Dynamo DB](https://d1.awsstatic.com/product-page-diagram_Amazon-DynamoDBa.1f8742c44147f1aed11719df4a14ccdb0b13d9a3.png)

-- AWS proprietary, a fast and flexible **NoSQL** database service for all applications that need consistent, single-digit millisecond latency at any scale.
+- AWS proprietary, a fast and flexible **NoSQL** database service for all applications that need consistent, **single-digit millisecond latency/response** at any scale.
 - It is fully Managed and Serverless (no servers to provision, patch, or manage) database.
 - Its **flexible data model** and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT, and many other applications.
 It supports both:
   - Document (limit of 400KB item size.
 E.g. JSON documents, or session data.)